mora-lab/TC-DATABASE_shiny/Docker-and-VirtualBox.md

 # Docker for TC-DATABASE

-This Docker version ppublished at https://hub.docker.com/r/moralab/copd-shiny.
+This Docker version published at https://hub.docker.com/r/moralab/copd-shiny.

 ## Usage
 Using the command to run this image: